- Dr Holly Davis

 - Research Interests

 - Sex & Gender, Feminism, Feminist Research, Sociology of Deviancy, Sex Work, Sex workers' rights activism, violence against women, Prostitution, Pimps

 Guidance and Feedback Hours

 - Thursday 3:30-6 or by request

 I am a British Academy Postdoctoral Fellow at The University of Edinburgh researching sex work clients in Scotland.
 I received a PhD in Sociology at the University of Edinburgh focusing on research exploring the experiences of pimps involved in illegal prostitution in the United States.
-I have worked with various sex workers, former prostitutes, trafficking victims, male sex offenders, violent male offenders, domestic and sexual violence survivors, and pimps/traffickers.
+In various capacities I have worked with sex workers, sex trafficking victims, male sex offenders, violent male offenders, domestic and sexual violence survivors, and pimps/traffickers.
 My research interests include sex work, feminist sociology, sex and gender, criminology, deviancy, and various interfaces of sex and violence.

 Motivations and Incentives for Buying Sex : Contextualizing the Demand for Sex Work

 Sex Work Research and Stigma ( w/ Nadine Gloss, Unviersity of Leeds)

 The Sociology of Sex Work.
 2018/2019.
 2017/2018.
 The Univerity of Edinburgh School of Social and Poltical Sciences.SCIL10085.
 Semester 2.